nehatkr/DevHive-Backend/README.md

 -practice routing with +, *, /, ?, :, ()
 -user ragex in the routing /a/, /.*?fly/
 -installed postman and add routes
+-mongoDB connected successfully
+-created a models folder for the shcema
+-user schema created and userModel